 Questionnaire Guidance

 Overall, the questionnaire assessment aims to identify potential gaps in crisis response preparedness systems, focusing on the phases of early warning, pre-crisis, crisis management, recovery, and return to the situation before the outbreak of the crisis.
-After receiving the responses to the questionnaire, an analysis process will take place at E-ARC, where the essential elements for each respondent regarding the current situation, recorded difficulties, possible solutions, conclusions, and likely trends will be highlighted.
+After receiving the responses to the questionnaire, an analysis process will take place at E-ARC, where the essential elements for each respondent regarding the current situation, recorded difficulties, possible solutions, conclusions, and likely trends could be highlighted, if the Nations are willing to receive it.

-These analyses will be structured, along with the entire questionnaire, around the seven NATO BLR domains, and our aim is to develop comprehensive documents relevant to the Southeastern European region.
+These analyses will be structured, along with the entire questionnaire, around the seven NATO baseline requirements (BLR) domains, and our aim is to develop comprehensive documents relevant to the Southeastern European region.
 However, it is important to note that the accuracy of the regional analyses will increase as the number of responses received grows.

 Thus, it can be estimated that, upon receiving 2, 3, or 4 responses from 15 member states (excluding the USA), the analyses will be more in the form of case studies than regional analyses.

-It is also important to note that, although the identity of the sending state is easily visible on the SEDM platform, the identity of the sender will not be a focal point in the EARC analysis, and the processing will be conducted in an objective manner.
+It is also important to note that, , the identity of the sender will not be a focal point in the E-ARC analysis, and the processing will be conducted in an objective manner.

-Therefore, depending on the number of responses to the questionnaire, two types of final analytical products are likely: regional analyses or case study reports.
+Therefore, depending on the number of responses to the questionnaire, two types of final analytical products are likely: regional analyses and case study reports (if are requested).
 In both cases, these documents will be structured according to the seven NATO BLR domains.

 The evaluation includes an assessment of the need to strengthen cooperation among the member states of the South-Eastern European Defence Ministerial (SEDM) by refining regional agreements focused on the resilience.

 The questions are very general and belong to the unclassified domain.
-Responses must also be unclassified.
+Responses are expected to be unclassified.

 Questionnaire for Assessing the Resilience of SEDM Member States